mbianchidev/mbianchidev/README.md

   - Product Market Fit & Go To Market (_this is mainly for startups and scaleups or enterprises with innovative product lines on top of their current business_)
   - Open Source strategy (for every company, regardless of their domain)
 - Open source on Kubernetes upstream, in the Release Engineering team - find me as mbianchidev on the k8s Slack
-  - I just like maintainance and doing the work, no politics (or lowest as humanly possible)
+  - I just like maintainance and doing the work, no politics (or as low as humanly possible)
 - Mentoring engineers [via Mentorcruise](https://mentorcruise.com/mentor/matteobianchi/) and other channels
   - a very selected few mentees at a time (usually 2, maximum 3)
   - no 100% beginners